Zhenya255-oss/blender_telescope_add_on/README.md

 7. Contact us to create your Metaworld on blockchain. stolyarenkoted@gmail.com

-8. We will reply to you with an address link to your Metaworld.
+8. We will reply to you with an address to your Metaworld.

 9. Open the main add-on panel.

-10. Enter the new World address.
+10. Enter the address.

 7. Add new 3D designers.